Research Frontiers – What Are They ?

 The 2010 Global Burden of Disease Study identified Mental, Neurological and Substance use / neuropsychiatric disorders as substantial sources of disease burden.
 Across the world, the treatment gaps for these conditions are large; thus, many in need of care do not receive adequate or effective interventions.
 People living with neuropsychiatric disorders often face systematic discrimination in diverse domains of their lives.
 Despite the suffering and disability that neuropsychiatric disorders can cause, relatively few resources are allocated worldwide to fund the necessary research to effectively prevent and treat neuropsychiatric disorders.

-Imagine a world where every public health professional – regardless of geography or resources – can get the knowledge he or she needs to improve health and save lives.
+Imagine a world where every mental health professional – regardless of geography or resources – can get the knowledge he or she needs to improve health and save lives.

 Disruptive Medical Technology